 Figure 3.
 Shannon index of tree regeneration, calculated by basal area, as the mean value across the 200 samples per site for the diameter thresholds of 7 and 10 cm, respectively.
 The red dashed lines shows the 25th and 75th percentiles for the 7 cm diameter threshold in the observed data.

 Figure 4.
 Mean Shannon index across all samples per site for observed and simulated data.
-Each plot shows one pattern represented by one exemplary model of each category (overperdicted, intermediate and underpredicted).
+Each plot shows one pattern represented by one exemplary model of each category (overpredicted, intermediate and underpredicted).
 The full data with the grouping of the models are shown in Figures S3 and S4. n indicates the number of models falling in each group.
 A) Examples for the three trends across models for species diversity at the stand level.
-B) Examples for the three trends across models for regeneration at the 7 cm threshold.
+B) Examples for the three trends across models for regeneration at the 7 cm threshold (165 sites).

 Figure 5.
 Ratio of tree regeneration rates between the 7 and 10 cm thresholds.
 Dashed blue lines mark a ratio equal to 1, indicating no decrease in tree regeneration between 7 and 10 cm, and a ratio equal to 1.77, corresponding to the Reineke self-thinning ratio under even-aged conditions.